Compensation Committee Charter

 The Committee shall meet at least two times annually and more frequently as circumstances require.

-The Chairman of the Committee or a majority of the members of the Committee may call special meetings of the Committee.
+The Chair of the Committee or a majority of the members of the Committee may call special meetings of the Committee.

 A majority of the members of the Committee shall constitute a quorum and the Committee may act by a majority of its members unless otherwise specified in this Charter.